spokestack/alexa-custom-tts/README.md

 Once you've clicked "*Import*", Amazon will take care of copying over the code and creating a new sandbox for your skill to run in.
 When the import completes:
 1. Click on the "*Code*" tab to finish setup.
 This will open the `lambda_function.py` file in a code editor.
-1. Look for the "*Customize your skill here!*" section and customize it at will:
+1. Look for the "*Customize your skill here!*" section and customize it at will.
     - The only things you _need_ to change are `SPOKESTACK_CLIENT_ID` and `SPOKESTACK_CLIENT_SECRET`, replacing the default values with a set of credentials from [your account settings](https://www.spokestack.io/account/settings#api).
-1. When you're finished making changes, click "*Save*"
+1. When you're finished making changes, click "*Save*" at the top of the page.
-1. Then click "*Deploy*" at the top.
+1. Click "*Deploy*" (next to "*Save*").
 1. Click over to the "*Test*" tab while you're waiting for the deployment to finish.
-1. In the dropdown next to "*Test is disabled for this skill*" (at the top of the page), you'll want to select "*Devleopment*".
+1. In the dropdown next to "*Test is disabled for this skill*" (at the top of the page), you'll want to select "*Development*".
 This will let you test your skill directly on the page or on any Alexa-enabled devices connected to the account you used to create this skill.

 That's it!
 Enjoy your new smart speaker voice!